yacosta738/yacosta738.github.io/src/pages/blog/rebuilding-site-with-astro.md

 ---
 date: 2022-09-13
-title: "From Gridsome to Nuxt to Astro - Rebuilding with Astro"
+title: 'From Gridsome to Nuxt to Astro - Rebuilding with Astro'
 cover: /uploads/rebuild-with-astro.webp
 author: Yuniel Acosta
 lang: en